Naz Foundation (India) Trust

 The Naz Foundation (India) Trust is a non-governmental organisation (NGO) in that country that works on HIV/AIDS and sexual health.
-It is based in the Indian capital of New Delhi.

-It is a Delhi-based organization that has been at the forefront of the battle against Section 377 of the Indian Penal Code that discriminates against individuals based on their sexual orientation.
+Based in the Indian capital New Delhi, the organization has been at the forefront of the battle against Section 377 of the Indian Penal Code that discriminates against individuals based on their sexual orientation.
 The organization was established in 1994 with the primary aim of serving various communities by responding to the issue of HIV/AIDS, raising awareness about prevention, providing care and support to children and people with HIV, and removing stigma and discrimination against them.

 History

 In 2007, the Indian Ministry of Women and Child Development honored Anjali Gopalan as one of 10 women who have made outstanding contributions.
 The foundation was set up as there was a lack of governmental efforts in solving the HIV/AIDS epidermic problem.
 Naz India uses a holistic rights-based approach to fight HIV, focusing on prevention and treatment.
 Their primary recipients are marginalized HIV-infected populations.
 They provide quality care and support to HIV patients and address unbiased factual information and prevalence of HIV in India.